 \section{Introduction}

 Problems involving constructing a spanning tree that satisfies certain requirements are among the most fundamental tasks in graph theory and algorithmics.
 One such problem is the \emph{spanning tree congestion problem}, $\problemSTC$ for short, that has been studied extensively for many years.
-Roughly, in this problem we seek a spanning tree $T$ of a given graph $G$ that approximates the connectivity structure of $G$ in the following sense: Embed $G$ into $T$ by replacing each edge $(u,v)$ of $G$ by the unique $u$-to-$v$ path in $T$.
+In this problem we seek a spanning tree $T$ of a given graph $G$ that roughly approximates the connectivity structure of $G$, in the following sense: Embed $G$ into $T$ by replacing each edge $(u,v)$ of $G$ by the unique $u$-to-$v$ path in $T$.
 Define the \emph{congestion of an edge $e$ of $T$} as the number of such paths that traverse $e$.
-The objective of $\problemSTC$ is to find a spanning tree $T$ that minimizes the maximum edge congestion.
+The objective of $\problemSTC$ is to find a spanning tree $T$ in which the maximum edge congestion is minimized.

 The general concept of edge congestion was first introduced in 1986, under the name of \emph{load factor}, as a measure of quality of an embedding of one graph into another~\cite{sandeep_1986_optimal_tree_machines} (see also the survey in~\cite{rosenberg_1988_graph_embeddings}).
-The problem of computing trees with low congestion was studied by Khuller~{\etal}~\cite{khuller_1993_designing_multi_commodity_flow_tree} in the context of solving commodities network routing problem.
+The problem of computing trees with low congestion was studied by Khuller~{\etal}~\cite{khuller_1993_designing_multi_commodity_flow_tree} in the context of solving commodities network routing problems.
 The trees considered there were not required to be spanning subtrees, but the variant involving spanning trees was also mentioned.
-In 2003, Ostrovskii provided independently a formal definition of $\problemSTC$ and established various fundamental properties of spanning trees with low congestion~\cite{ostrovoskii_2004_minimal_congestion_tree}.
-Since then, many combinatorial and algorithmic results about this problem have been reported in the literature --- we refer the readers to the survey paper by Otachi~\cite{otachi_2020_survey_spanning_tree_congestion} for complete information, most of which is still up-to-date.
+In 2003, Ostrovskii provided independently a formal definition of $\problemSTC$ and established some fundamental properties of spanning trees with low congestion~\cite{ostrovoskii_2004_minimal_congestion_tree}.
+Since then, many combinatorial and algorithmic results about this problem have been reported in the literature --- we refer the readers to the survey paper by Otachi~\cite{otachi_2020_survey_spanning_tree_congestion} for more information, most of which is still up-to-date.